Druze in Israel: Status of Druze in the Israeli-occupied Golan Heights

 During the 2011 Syrian uprising, Druze in the Golan Heights held several rallies in support of Syrian leader Bashar al-Assad.
 Public support for the Assad government has historically been high among Golan Druze, and Syria has secured agreements with the Israeli government to permit Golan Druze to conduct trade across the border with Syria.
 Some tensions have arisen in the community due to differing stances on the Syrian civil war, although open public support for the Syrian opposition has been relatively uncommon.

 In the 2009 elections, 1,193 residents of the Alawite village of Ghajar and 809 residents of the Druze villages were eligible to vote, out of approximately 1,200 Ghajar residents and 12,600 Druze village residents who were of voting age.
 As Israel does not recognize the Syrian citizenship of Golan Druze, they are defined in Israeli records as "residents of the Golan Heights".
 Those who apply for and receive Israeli citizenship are entitled to vote in Israeli elections, run for Knesset, and receive an Israeli passport.
 Residents of Majdal Shams and the other Golan Druze villages are not drafted into the Israel Defense Forces.
+However, more than 80% of Druze men enlist.

 According to a 2022 report, the Druze population in the Golan Heights is increasingly seeking Israeli citizenship.
 A record number of citizenship requests have been filed, with many preferring not to discuss this publicly due to community pressure and potential repercussions.
 Statistics reveal a sharp increase in citizenship requests, from 75 to 85 annually in 2017–2018 to 239 in 2021.
 In 2022, around 4,300 of the 21,000 Druze residents (approximately 20%) of the Golan Heights held Israeli citizenship.
 Hamas' October 7 attack and its escalation to the northern front has led to increased integration of the Druze communities in the Golan with Israeli authorities.
 In November 2023, the mayor of Majdal Shams, Dolan Abu Saleh, discussed the formation of the town's first IDF-trained guard squadron, calling it a milestone in the increasing "cooperation and harmony with IDF forces in the Golan villages".
 In January 2025, the IDF recorded the first large-scale enlistment of Golan Druze.
 During the first half of 2025, Golan Druze applications for Israeli citizenship jumped by 100% when compared to the entire year of 2024.